Pritampak/liza/Home.md

 <p align="center"><img src="https://profile-counter.glitch.me/{SamPandey001}/count.svg" alt="SamPandey001 :: Visitor's Count" /></p>

-  Introducing Secktor,Secktor is designed to bring a whole new level of excitement to your boring WhatsApp use.
+  Introducing Secktor Md bot,Secktor is designed to bring a whole new level of excitement to your boring WhatsApp use.

 ## 📚 Documentation